sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ##### Booking

-Reservation of a bookable listing at a specific time.
+Reservation of a listing at a specific time.

 ##### Availability Calendar

-Description of the availability of a bookable listing.
+Description of the availability of a listing.

 ##### Notification

-Notification means contacting User about an event of interest at the marketplace, such as payment received, message received, etc. Notifications can be delivered via email, SMS, via Inbox, etc.
+Notification means contacting User about an event of interest at the marketplace, such as payment received, message received, etc. Notifications are delivered via email.

 ##### Message

 A message is a free form text attached to a transaction.
+Messages are exchanged between the customer and the provider in the transaction.

 ##### Inbox